greenelab/cimr-d/README.rst

 For details regarding how to contribute data to cimr-d, please see the `cimr-d contributions`_ doc.

+Briefly, first, make a GitHub account, fork this repository, and clone to upload a yaml file.

+1.

 .. _cimr-d contributions: https://github.com/greenelab/cimr-d/blob/master/doc/contributing.md

 =================